-4.9 Glossary
+4.10 Glossary

 - spider log A stream of encoded messages from spiders.
 Each message is product of extraction from document content.
-Most of the time it is links, scores, classification results. - scoring log Contains score updating events and scheduling flag (if link needs to be scheduled for download) going from strategy worker to db worker. - spider feed A stream of messages from db worker to spiders containing new batches of documents to crawl. - strategy worker Special type of worker, running the crawling strategy code: scoring the links, deciding if link needs to be scheduled (consults state cache) and when to stop crawling.
+Most of the time it is links, scores, classification results. - scoring log Contains score updating events and scheduling flag (if link needs to be scheduled for download) going from strategy worker to db worker. - spider feed A stream of messages from db worker to spiders containing new batches of documents to crawl.

+- strategy worker Special type of worker, running the crawling strategy code: scoring the links, deciding if link needs to be scheduled (consults state cache) and when to stop crawling.
 That type of worker is sharded. - db worker Is responsible for communicating with storage DB, and mainly saving metadata and content along with retrieving new batches to download. - state cache In-memory data structure containing information about state of documents, whatever they were scheduled or not.
 Periodically synchronized with persistent storage. - message bus Transport layer abstraction mechanism.
-Provides interface for transport layer abstraction and several implementations. - Architecture overview See how Frontera works and its different components.

-Frontera API Learn how to use the frontier.

-Using the Frontier with Requests Learn how to use Frontera with Requests.

-Examples Some example projects and scripts using Frontera.

-Tests How to run and write Frontera tests.

-Testing a Frontier Test your frontier in an easy way.

-F.A.Q.
-Frequently asked questions.

-Contribution guidelines HOWTO contribute.

-Glossary Glossary of terms.
+Provides interface for transport layer abstraction and several implementations. - Architecture overview See how Frontera works and its different components. - Frontera API Learn how to use the frontier. - Using the Frontier with Requests Learn how to use Frontera with Requests. - Examples Some example projects and scripts using Frontera. - Tests How to run and write Frontera tests. - Logging A list of loggers for use with python native logging system. - Testing a Frontier Test your frontier in an easy way. - F.A.Q.
+Frequently asked questions. - Contribution guidelines HOWTO contribute. - Glossary Glossary of terms.